4 Meals That May Naturally Treat Constipation

 Cream of avocado with flax seeds

-Avocados are rich in protein, vitamins, essential fatty acids and soluble and insoluble fiber, both of which promote intestinal transit.
+Avocados are rich in protein, vitamins, essential fatty acids, and soluble and insoluble fiber, both of which promote digestion.

-Eat this with some whole grain bread or some brown rice pancakes.
+Eat this with some whole grain bread or some brown rice cakes.

 This recipe uses a round variety of squash, but you can use any variety and cut it in half.